markup-theme/markup-theme/markup_theme/source/setup.rst

 Download Theme
 ==================================================

-The |theme| theme can be downloaded from GitHub.
+|theme| can be downloaded from GitHub.

 **To download the MARKUP theme**